nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Aspect 1: How to implement the `GitHub` and `Linkedin` attributes:**

-- Alternative 1 (current choice): Make them optional i.e. each person does not need to have a GitHub username or LinkedIn profile URL.
+- Alternative 1 (current choice): Make them optional i.e. each person does not need to have a GitHub username or LinkedIn profile URL
   - Pros: Faster to add a new person as the user can leave out these attributes when typing.
 More flexible as the user does not need to know the person's attribute to be able to add him/her.
   - Cons: Lack of details, user may want to check out the person's GitHub profile/projects or connect with them through LinkedIn instead of email.
-- Alternative 2: Make them compulsory.
+- Alternative 2: Make them compulsory
   - Pros: Can remind users to ask the person that they are adding for their socials such that they can look them up if they want to.
   - Cons:
   Slower and more inconvenient, need to add these attributes when adding a person.